caocmai/product-hunt/README.md

 The purpose of this tutorial is to learn about building a network layer in Swift, decoding JSON into Swift models, and displaying data retrieved from API in UITableViews.
 The API used in this app is from [Product Hunt](https://api.producthunt.com/v1/docs)

 ### Features
-* Home Screen - displays the list of Product Hunt posts in UITableView
+* Home Screen - displays the list of Product Hunt posts as UITableView
-* Comment Screen - displays all comments of a selected post in UITableView
+* Comment Screen - displays all comments of a selected post as UITableView

 ### App Walk-through
 ![](productHuntWalk.gif)